 I reply, “Yes, but I want a clear sign; I want you to put some skin in the game.”

 She looks at me intently and then walks straight over to stand about six or seven feet in front me.
 She squares her chest to my chest – very unusual for a wildie, bodies are almost always positioned at an angle.
-And then she pulls energy from the earth, up through her hooves and out her chest as she blasts me with a column of energy so powerful I’m a wee bit scared by the end of it.
+And then she pulls energy from the earth, up through her hooves and out her heart center as she blasts me with a column of energy so potent I’m a wee bit scared by the end of it.

 She looks at me as if to say, ‘That good enough for ya?’